Decarbonisation update - Project NeoSmelt

 Decarbonisation in the iron and steel industry will require a range of perspectives, expertise, and partnerships across our value chain.
 We have formed numerous partnerships with industry leaders to support this process.

-The collaboration project, called NeoSmelt, is investigating the development of a pilot-scale R&D facility to demonstrate that direct reduced iron (DRI) produced from Pilbara iron ore can be processed into iron suitable for steelmaking in an ESF.
-If proven, the DRI-ESF process could provide a feasible pathway towards low emissions iron and steelmaking for the global steel industry, including at BlueScope’s Port Kembla Steelworks.
+The pilot aims to demonstrate that direct reduced iron (DRI) produced from Pilbara iron ore can be processed into iron suitable for steelmaking in an ESF.
+If successful, the DRI-ESF process could provide a feasible pathway towards lower-emissions iron and steelmaking for the global steel industry, including at BlueScope’s Port Kembla Steelworks.
+BlueScope, as the project manager, would build, test and operate the pilot plant, leveraging our deep iron and steelmaking experience at Port Kembla and our unique capability as the operator of the world’s only electric smelting furnace processing Direct Reduced Iron (DRI) in New Zealand.

 Why is it important to decarbonise iron and steel production?